Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 Obviously, one might assume that the new brokerage and beneficiaries of no purchase from Russia of fuels would be the United States of America.

-So even say anything like that, you would have to vilify trying like what does that tell you if you're at war, if you're advocating for more war, if it seems that in my country, the United Kingdom, they're leveraging for conscription from the age of sixteen.
+Like, what does that tell you if you're at war, if you're advocating for more war, if it seems that in my country, the United Kingdom, they're leveraging for conscription from the age of 16.

-He says that the reason that Britain are changing the age of voting to 16 is to capture the more c possibility for conscription.
+He says that the reason that Britain are changing the age of voting to 16 is to capture the more possibility for conscription.

 What do you think about that?